Technology is everywhere and the energy industry won’t be left out

 These trends will continue to accelerate in the years ahead.
 As the energy industry becomes increasingly digitalised, the need for skilled professionals with deep knowledge of these emerging technologies will increase.

-Energy jobs will not stop being in demand
+Energy jobs will never stop being in demand

 The investments in energy efficiency will continue to grow in alignment with the various agreements between the countries to decarbonize the planet.
 The Paris Agreement is one of the great motivators behind the energy transition.
 Today, in both the East and West, you can see renewable energy projects receiving a healthy portion of venture capital funding.